Quark2004/IT008_O14/DB/readme.md

     IN courseClassroom VARCHAR(100),
     IN courseSemester VARCHAR(100),
     IN courseSchoolYear VARCHAR(100),
-    IN courseStartDay DATE,
+    IN courseStartDay TIMESTAMP,
-    IN courseEndDay DATE
+    IN courseEndDay TIMESTAMP
 )
 RETURNS BOOLEAN AS $$
 DECLARE